kubernetes-sigs/cluster-api/docs/proposals/20191017-kubeadm-based-control-plane.md

   for additional details.
 When there are multiple machines that are marked for remediation, the oldest one will be remediated first.

 - Following rules should be satisfied in order to start remediation
+  - One of the following apply:
+    - The cluster MUST not be initialized yet (the failure happens before KCP reaches the initialized state)
     - The cluster MUST have at least two control plane machines, because this is the smallest cluster size that can be remediated.
-  - The number of replicas MUST be equal to or greater than the desired replicas.
-This rule ensures that when the cluster is missing replicas, we skip remediation and instead perform regular scale up/rollout operations first.
+  - Previous remediation (delete and re-create) MUST have been completed.
+This rule prevents KCP to remediate more machines while the replacement for the previous machine is not yet created.
   - The cluster MUST have no machines with a deletion timestamp.
 This rule prevents KCP taking actions while the cluster is in a transitional state.
   - Remediation MUST preserve etcd quorum.
-This rule ensures that we will not remove a member that would result in etcd losing a majority of members and thus become unable to field new requests.
+This rule ensures that we will not remove a member that would result in etcd losing a majority of members and thus become unable to field new requests (note: this rule applies only to CP with at least replicas)

+- Additionally following opt-in safeguards will be put in place:
+  - If we are remediating the same machine (delete, re-create, replacement machine gets unhealthy), it will be possible to define a maximum number of retries, thus preventing unnecessary load on infrastructure provider e.g. in case of quota problems.
+  - If we are remediating the same machine (delete, re-create, replacement machine gets unhealthy), it will be possible to define a delay between each retry, thus allowing the infrastructure provider to stabilize in case of temporary problems.

 - When all the conditions for starting remediation are satisfied, KCP temporarily suspend any operation in progress in order to perform remediation.